haithcockce/Notes/RHEL/sterge-overview.md

 * `pvs` shows devices and what they belong to.
 You should use this (specifically with `/dev/mapper/*`) to create lvm filters.
 * `/etc/lvm/backup` contains the last backups. `/etc/lvm/archive` contains historical data
   * May need to check here for prior lvm activity for a can't boot

+##### Boot from SAN
+* may need to check thr grub menu

+##### Resize FS
+* Always work in sectors `# fdisk -u <dev>`
+* Grab the starting sector of the old partition via fdisk
+* Then set the start and end sectors.
+* The supported way is to extend via LVM, but you can manually set them

+rport: blocked FC remote port time out: means a port outside of the system is having an issue